 - Over 80% of problems related to health, psychiatric problems and lifestyle transitions either improved or resolved

 Our analysis shows that PMHP counselling has a beneficial impact on clients, in terms of mood, coping, and general functioning.
 We have also shown that our intervention builds the clients’ assertiveness and resilience to face the challenges of motherhood in difficult social and economic conditions.

-Since inception up until the end 2018 the PMHP has
+Since inception up until end December 2019 the PMHP has

 mothers in distress